anchore/enterprise-client-go/README.md

-# [WORK IN PROGRESS] A Golang client for the Anchore Enterprise API
+# A Golang client for the Anchore Enterprise API

 Modified from https://github.com/anchore/client-go.
 Based on generated code.
 No executables provided, only intended for use as a library in other projects.